 Working out can be a bit of a drag.
 Sure, afterward you feel great, but during the workout?
 Minutes can feel like hours and you very well might convince yourself that, “Yup, this training session is, in fact, never going to end.”
 Some workouts can drag on longer than others, and running is definitely included in that list.
 Other workouts like barre, boxing or pilates have nice distractions like punching bags and fancy machines to keep our eyes off the clock.
 Spin class has timed levels and music, and yoga has the whole breathing thing.
 But running?
 Running is just hard.
 Some of the best treadmills, however, can make it a little less hard.

-What To Consider When Buying a Treadmill
+What To Consider When Buying an At-Home Treadmill

 The options for treadmills are plentiful, and it can get overwhelming trying to decipher which one is the best option.
 There are a few factors that can help you narrow down your search including what your space looks like, what type of exercise you’ll be doing and how many features you’re interested in your treadmill having.